 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 41.
 The City shall pursue grant funding, including the State Department of Housing and Community Development Workforce Housing Program, Community Design Grant Program, and other revenue sources to provide critical amenities/services in infill areas to promote complete neighborhoods.
-Examples include: □ Park Improvements; □ Sidewalk widening, streetscape improvements and street lighting; and □ Other infrastructure improvements.
+Examples include: Park Improvements; Sidewalk widening, streetscape improvements and street lighting; and Other infrastructure improvements.
 Obtain \$2 million in grant funding to assist with infill development including amenities and services in infill areas.
-Responsible Department: Planning Ongoing As indicated in Program 14, the City was able to acquire approximately \$135 million in Prop 1C and 1B funding.
-Additionally, the City will be utilizing Federal Stimulus Funding, including \$400,000 in EPA Brownfield money for the City's Brownfield Revolving Loan Fund.
+Responsible Department: Community Development Ongoing As indicated in Program 14, the City was able to acquire approximately \$135 million in Prop 1C and 1B funding in 2008-and 2009.
+Additionally, the City is utilizing Federal Stimulus Funding, including \$400,000 in EPA Brownfield money for the City's Brownfield Revolving Loan Fund.
 Currently, due to the state budget crisis, some funding programs, such as the workforce housing grant program, are currently not accepting applications.
-42. The City shall promote and expand the use of pre-approved house plans in targeted residential infill areas.
+The California Sustainable Strategies Pilot Program has entitled Township 9 for additional points in the State and Federal grant applications.
+Additionally, the City has applied for a \$400,000 Community Wide Brownfield Assessment Grant to evaluate an industrial area in southeast Sacramento.
+42. The City shall promote and expand the use of preapproved house plans in targeted residential infill areas.
 Produce 15 homes a year with the pre-approved infill house plans.
-Responsible Department: Planning Ongoing The Community Development Department, through a grant from SMUD, is expanding and improving the infill housing plan program to include: • New models • Value engineering • Green homes • Universal design
+Responsible Department: Community Development 2010 In 2010 the Community Development Department, through a grant from SMUD, expanded and improved the infill housing plan program to include: • New models • Value engineering • Green homes • Universal design

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation implement the Downtown Housing Investment Strategy.
 The primary purpose of the Downtown Housing Investment Strategy is to establish priorities for the expenditure of downtown housing set-aside funds.
 This will help ensure the production of a broad range of housing types for all income levels and support improved economic vitality within the Downtown Redevelopment Area.
-The four major goals of the Downtown Housing Investment Strategy include: -Alleviating impediments and create incentives to foster downtown housing -Encouraging both marketrate and affordable housing developmentSafeguarding existing affordable housing -Maintaining commitment to the Single Room Occupancy Strategy.
-This strategy will be supported by Notice of Funding Availability and by City policies targeting infill Ensure the production of a broad range of housing types for all income levels and support improved economic vitality within the Downtown Redevelopment Area.
+The four major goals of the Downtown Housing Investment Strategy include: -Alleviating impediments and create incentives to foster downtown housing -Encouraging both market- rate and affordable housing developmentSafeguarding existing affordable housing -Maintaining commitment to the Single Room Occupancy Strategy.
+This strategy will be supported by Notice of Funding Availability and by City policies targeting infill development.
+Ensure the production of a broad range of housing types for all income levels and support improved economic vitality within the Downtown Redevelopment Area.
 Produce 250 new affordable units in the Downtown.
-Responsible Department: SHRA (primarily); Economic Development; Planning; Development Ongoing The Downtown Housing Strategy for the Central City identified the JKL corridor as the primary focus area, and called for a Notice of Funding Availability (NOFA) for \$25 million.
-Three sites were submitted as part of that process: 11th and J Streets, 16th and J Streets, and 8th and K Streets.
-The latter site is now the subject of an Exclusive Right to Negotiate Agreement as a potential hotel site.
-The other two sites met the JKL focus area criteria and would lend themselves to be good mixed income residential sites.
-While no funding awards have been made as a result of the NOFA, staff plans to continue to work with developers on the 11th and J, and 16th and J Street sites.
-In addition, developers have approached staff regarding converting the Maydestone building at 15th and J Street into a mixed income building.
-The City also adopted an ordinance in October 2008 which established a Development Fee Deferral Program as part of an economic incentive plan to alleviate impediments and create incentives to foster downtown housing.
-As part of the initiative to safeguard existing affordable housing, SHRA approved \$5 million to fund immediate repair needs to Riverview Plaza, a 120 unit senior affordable downtown high rise.
-SHRA's assistance to Riverview Plaza will restrict 33 units at 50% of area median income for an additional 55 years.
-SHRA is currently working with the owner of Pioneer Towers to assist with the rehabilitation of the 198 unit senior downtown high-rise to ensure long term affordability.
-The policy initiative to maintain commitment to the SRO Strategy is further outlined in Section 63.
+Responsible Department: SHRA (primarily); Economic Development; Community Development Ongoing The Downtown Housing Strategy for the Central City identified the JKL corridor as the primary focus area, and called for a Notice of Funding Availability (NOFA) for \$25 million.
+Three sites were submitted as part of that process: 11th and J Streets, 16th and J Streets, and 700 and 800 Block of K Streets.
+The latter site, the 700 and 800 Block of K, are now subject of an Exclusive Right to Negotiate Agreement as two mixed-use mixed income projects and the Agency plans to bring forward development proposals on both in Summer of 2011.